-Even if the author started out as a sculpting book because the author is a traditional sculptor with more than 25-year experience and a professor of Anatomy in Arts Academy.
+The book started out as a sculpting book because the author is a traditional sculptor with more than 25-year experience and a professor of Anatomy in Arts Academy.
 However, this book has moved far beyond that.
 Digital art, CGI, VFX, Character art, 2D and 3D, traditional sculpting and so on.
 All around the art world, artists find it’s used in their daily work.

 A guide to making a realistic human form